epengc/TensorFlow_Keras_Interview_Work/README.md

-# Visual Defence Homework -- Cocacola, Pepsi can classifier
+# Interview Homework -- Cocacola, Pepsi can classifier
 Cocacola, pepsi can classifier based on MobileNetV2 for Keras and Tensorflow 2.2
 ## Datasets for trainig and validation
 ./data/cocacola 74 png